Assistant Professor of Statistics

 Tocantins (TO) | 17 | 124.25 | 49.07% | 31.51 | 103.21 | 37.89% | 28.46 | 92.55 | 29.12% | 20.44 | 128.97 | 45.07% | 27.20 |

-Comprehensive dataset on intercity mobility spanning air, road, and waterway transport (Oliveira et al. The Lancet Digital Health, 2024)
+Consider dataset on mobility spanning air, road, and waterway transport (Oliveira et al. The Lancet Digital Health, 2024)

 Consider contribution of cases imported into each city \(i\) from others in week \(t\): \[ \text{Imported Cases}_{i, t} = \sum_{j \in \mathcal{N}_i} \text{Mobility}_{ji} \cdot \frac{\text{Cases}_{j, t}}{\text{Population}_j} \]